cognitive-space/cspace-web/content/cntient-earth.md

                 ORDERING NEW TASKING OF SATELLITE IMAGERY DOESN’T HAVE TO BE HARD
               </h2>
               <p class="paragraph text-center mb_48 wow">
                 The process of tasking commercial remote sensing satellites in today’s diverse market of providers is is a complex problem.
 Complexity exists in multiple steps of the process including; matching requirements to available sensor capabilities, understanding feasibility of collection in the required timeline, understanding impacts of weather and other collection planning variables, and coordinating multiple commercial providers with different methods of communication.
-Cognitive Space’s enterprise SaaS solution, CNTIENT-Orchestrate, was specifically developed to address the complexity and uncertainty of ordering new remote sensing tasking across multiple commercial satellite data providers.
-CNTIENT-Orchestrate enables new image tasking requests to be quickly, effectively and intelligently considered for fulfillment across all available commercial satellites - to reduce friction and achieve mission success quickly and confidently.
+Cognitive Space’s enterprise SaaS solution, CNTIENT-Earth, was specifically developed to address the complexity and uncertainty of ordering new remote sensing tasking across multiple commercial satellite data providers.
+CNTIENT-Earth enables new image tasking requests to be quickly, effectively and intelligently considered for fulfillment across all available commercial satellites - to reduce friction and achieve mission success quickly and confidently.
               </p>
               </div>
                 <div class="col-md-12 col-sm-12">